mattman2864/Obsidian/Friction.md

 Friction is the force that resists two objects sliding across each other.
-This is due to imperfections in two surfaces,
+This is due to imperfections in two surfaces, and parts of the surfaces bending, breaking, or bonding with each other.